joachim-n/drupal-project-contrib-development/README.md

 This is a Composer command which applies your work in a module's git clone to the project as a patch.

+Use this when you have finished work on a bug or a feature in a contrib module, and want to apply this fix to your project's codebase.
+The diff from a drupal.org merge request is not always suitable in this scenario, as the merge request will be on the development branch of the module, and the diff for this might not apply to the version that your project it using.
+Instead, this command takes a diff from the feature branch to the release that your project has installed.

 This requires the project to have the `cweagans/composer-patches` package installed.